 "I'll do it justice, Obi-Wan," she said to him before he left her quarters.
 "For you.
 Of course I won't tell anyone that, but you've done me an amazing favor tonight.
 You've made me capable of playing this part."
 Such gushing did little to move him.

 Qui-Gon was right.
-They were off to the planet of Holt in the Expansion Region in an attempt to avert war there, and their transport left within hours, so before he knew it, Obi-Wan had left behind a woman he’d gotten close to calling a friend and now would probably never see again, one of many people and places with that spot in his memories.
+They were off to a planet in the Expansion Region in an attempt to avert war there, and their transport left within hours.
+So before he knew it, Obi-Wan had left behind a woman he'd gotten close to calling a friend, and now would probably never see again, one of many people and places with that spot in his memories.
 Each new mission seemed oddly disconnected from the last one, like isolated short stories in a volume.
 In his spare moments during the following three weeks, Obi-Wan wondered more than once if the holo of Anit would successfully capture that.

 Her patience wasn't the only thing that he wondered at.
 At first the filming process fascinated him enough that he paid no special attention to the actual performances, but around the time they were filming the emotional climax of the scene, which took place in the quarters Anit shared with her Master, he began to notice the undeniable presence of a very deep and subtle change in her performance from when he had watched her rehearse.
 By the time the Duros director had given his approval to the final take of Pik saying to Valey "This simple lust of yours-" and her yelling back, "Believe me, I wish it were only that!"
 Obi-Wan hoped noone was noticing how stunned he was.

-The next shot had only Pik speaking; part of Valey’s head was visible to establish that he was talking to her.
-Even so, Obi-Wan’s attention was focused solely on her.
-Because if he hadn’t known better, he would truly have believed that she was harboring that quiet pain as she looked at him, more aware of it now than usual because their conversation had brought it up, and there was no question about releasing it because she was too busy releasing all the fear and shame already.
-He saw, which the audience would not, how she was having trouble meeting her Master’s eyes, and it was all he could do not flinch in the memory of how often he’d been in that situation.
-He swore that Pik did flinch a little during most of the takes, and that his doing so wasn’t scripted.
+The next shot had only Pik speaking; part of Valey's head was visible to establish that he was talking to her.
+Even so, Obi-Wan's attention was focused solely on her.
+Because if he hadn't known better, he would truly have believed that she was harboring that quiet pain as she looked at him, more aware of it now than usual because their conversation had brought it up, and she couldn't just let it go, because she was too busy struggling to let go of all her fear and shame already.
+He saw, which the audience would not, how she was having trouble meeting her Master's eyes, and it was all he could do not flinch in the memory of how often he'd been in that situation.
+He swore that Pik did flinch a little during most of the takes, and doubted his doing so was scripted.

 The final shot of the scene was longer than the others, and involved Valey walking away from her Master and turning back to speak to him.
 Here was more to admire: the way she'd altered her walk so that instead of merely being more graceful, as it originally had been, it was smoother and steadier, a sign of her attunement to the Force around her.
 Except that there was a slight tremble throughout her body at this moment, becoming especially apparent during the turn, and with a jolt Obi-Wan remembered how his own legs, his own torso had felt that night he had made his confessions to her.
 For this perfection she must have been watching him even closer than he thought.